Nissan Primera: First generation (P10; 1990)

 Some five-door, British made, RHD Primeras were exported back to Japan where they were sold under the name of Primera UK GT.
+This was the first British-built Japanese car to be reverse-exported back to Japan.
 In the United States, cars built in Japan was rebadged as the Infiniti G20, part of Nissan's upper scale Infiniti brand.
 The G20 was based on the Japanese model Primera, which featured a narrower body to remain within the Japanese compact class tax bracket with width limit at 1.7 m; the Japanese-spec UK GTs also feature the narrower body to comply with the tax bracket.

 Trim levels (Europe)

 The Primera range came in six trim levels at launch: L, LS, SLX, GS, GSX and ZX.
 The 1.6-litre engine was available in L, LS and LSX trim and the 2.0-litre 115 PS engine was available in LS, GS and GSX trim.
 The ZX model had a 2.0-litre 150 PS engine.
 From 1992 onwards, the range was facelifted and new L, LX, SLX, SGX and eGT trim levels replaced the original naming scheme.
 A 2.0-litre diesel version was available from 1992.

 The L cars were basic, and had 1.6-litre petrol engines only.
 The LX was slightly plusher, but 2.0-litre petrol and diesel versions were also available.
 SLX was the mid range model, and these also had a choice of 1.6 and 2.0 petrol, or 2.0 diesel engines.
-The SGX trim level was the luxury specification version; powered by the 2.0-litre 115 PS engine.
+The SGX trim level was the luxury specification version; it is powered by the 2.0-litre 115 PS engine.